chomelc/Statify/README.md

 ```bash
 npm install
 ```
+### :gear: Running the backend

+Run `npm run start:backend` and navigate to http://localhost:8000/.

+### :dart: Running the frontend

-Run `ng serve` for a dev server and navigate to http://localhost:4200/.
-Use `ng serve -o` to automatically open the browser.
+Run `npm run start:frontend` for a dev server and navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.